 These diseases are most common in plants that are stressed, so improving their overall health is the key to decreasing the chances of infection.

 What Else Causes Brown Splotches on Rhubarb?

-While disease may cause spots on rhubarb, cultural or environmental conditions may be responsible as well.
-Brown splotches on rhubarb may be the result of pesticide residue, salts or a combination of both.
+While diseases may cause spots on rhubarb, cultural or environmental conditions may be responsible as well.
+Brown splotches on rhubarb may be the result of pesticide residue, salts, or a combination of both.
 These may begin as yellow patches seen upon the leaves, gradually becoming reddish brown.

 Also, if your rhubarb has brown spots, the culprit may just be a healthy-growing rhubarb.
 Yes, that is correct.
 Rhubarb needs to be divided every so often; ten years is the maximum amount of time a rhubarb patch should go undivided.
 I’m not saying an undivided patch will die, just that a divided patch will flourish and thrive over an undivided one.
 It is possible that if you have rhubarb spots on leaves, all you need to do is dig them up and divide them.